MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 ---
 author: davepinch
-description: This topic explains how to add a tab on HoloLens that shows a custom list of guides for a specific set of users. ms.author: davepinch ms.date: 11/28/2022 ms.topic: article
+description: Learn how to add a tab on HoloLens that shows a custom list of guides for a specific set of users. ms.author: davepinch ms.date: 04/18/2024 ms.topic: how-to
 title: Show a list of guides on a custom tab for a specific set of Dynamics 365 Guides users ms.reviewer: v-wendysmith
 ---

 # Show a list of guides on a custom tab for a specific set of Dynamics 365 Guides users

-If you want to create a custom list of guides for a specific user or set of users in Microsoft Dynamics 365 Guides, you can create a custom view.
+If you want to create a custom list of guides for a specific user or set of users in Microsoft Dynamics 365 Guides, create a custom view.
 Operators access the view through a custom tab on HoloLens.
 This tab contains only the guides that are defined by the custom view.

 The following screenshot shows an example of a custom tab that contains a custom list of guides.

 ![Example of a custom view that appears on a HoloLens tab.](media/custom-tab.jpg "Example of a custom view that appears on a HoloLens tab")

 Custom views are useful when you want to show a set of guides that is related to a specific workflow.
 For example, you might want to show a different set of guides to each team or business unit.
-Alternatively, you might want to show a list of guides that is targeted at a specific type of operator role.
+Or, you might want to show a list of guides that is targeted at a specific type of operator role.

-## Prerequisites for a custom view
+## Prerequisites

 - Dynamics 365 Guides solution version 104.1907.0.33 or later.